-Authorize the Department of Health and Human Services, Division of Public Health Services, to enter into a contract with National Jewish Health, (Vendor #172376-B001), 1400 Jackson Street, Suite 104, Denver, CO, in the amount of \$714,000 for the provision of statewide telephonic tobacco treatment services to reduce tobacco use and dependence, with the option to renew for up to four (4) additional years, effective July 1, 2020 or upon Governor and Council approval, whichever is later, through June 30, 2022.
-60.78% Federal Funds.
-39.22% General Funds.
+Authorize the Department of Health and Human Services, Division of Public Health Services, to enter into a Retroactive contract with National Jewish Health, (Vendor #172376-B001) Denver, CO for the provision of statewide telephonic tobacco treatment services to reduce tobacco use and dependence, with no change to the price limitation of \$714,000 and no change to the contract completion date of June 30, 2022 effective retroactive to July 1, 2020 upon Governor and Council approval.
+61% Federal Funds.
+39% General Funds.